Girls5eva: Release

-Broadcast

 The series premiered on May 6, 2021 on Peacock.
 Selected episodes made their linear TV debut on E!.
 In Canada, it was set to debut on W Network on June 3, 2021.
 The second season premiered on May 5, 2022, with the first three episodes available immediately and the rest debuting weekly.

-Seasons 1–2 were added to Netflix internationally on February 1, 2023.
+All six episodes of the third season were released on March 14, 2024 on Netflix.

 Reception

 Critical response

-On Rotten Tomatoes, the first season holds an approval rating of 98% based on 46 critic reviews, with an average rating of 8/10.
+On Rotten Tomatoes, the first season holds an approval rating of 98% based on 49 critic reviews.
 The website's critics consensus reads: "Smart, funny, and just nostalgic enough, Girls5Eva's intelligent insights are brought to brilliant life by its talented quartet, whose individual gifts come together to make sweet comedic harmony."

-On Metacritic, the first season has a score of 80 out of 100 based on 22 critics, indicating "generally favorable reviews".
+On Metacritic, the first season has a score of 80 out of 100 based on 23 critics, indicating "generally favorable reviews".

-The second season has a 95% approval rating on Rotten Tomatoes, based on 22 critic reviews, with an average rating of 7.6/10.
+The second season has a 95% approval rating on Rotten Tomatoes based on 22 critic reviews.
 The website's critics consensus states, "Like an addictive pop song, Girls5Eva is just as delightful the second time around, with its band of scrappy divas remaining one of the funniest ensembles on television."
 On Metacritic, the second season received a score of 81 out of 100 based on 10 critics, indicating "universal acclaim".

+The third season holds a 100% approval rating on Rotten Tomatoes based on 23 critic reviews.
+The website's critics consensus reads, "Sustaining a high note with enough finesse to go platinum, Girls5Eva's third season is just as daffy and jubilant as the first two."
+For the third season, Metacritic assigned a score of 82 out of 100 based on 8 critics, indicating "universal acclaim".